-wildpalms was founded in 2014 as an alternative model for promoting cultural production within and beyond the contemporary art system.
+wildpalms – derived from the book The Wild Palms (1939 by William Faulkner) – was founded in 2014 as an experimental project and alternative model for promoting cultural production within and beyond the contemporary art system.
 As an open experiment at the intersection of private studio practice and public presentation, wildpalms strives to create unconventional and fluid forums for the public reception and consumption of visual art.
 Art and culture are key elements of a healthy society and joyful life; therefore, the mission of wildpalms is primarily of a social nature.

 It was designed to answer to the conditions within the art world, its expansion and complexity.

 We work closely with the artist through intensive studio presence, revisiting exhibition models and creating new formats.

 It implies a strong curatorial work for producing the exhibitions, combined with the commercial strategies and artist liaisons deployed within the galleries system.